Jennifer Hudson’s ‘The Voice’ Debut Leaves Viewers Divided

 “Am I the only one who thinks Jennifer is annoying?” @jessicawetsel1 asked while watching.
 “I want Alicia as a judge on The Voice.”

-The tweet prompted a whole host of responses on the social media site, a number of whom agreed during the premiere that Hudson may not be the best fit for the NBC singing series.
+The tweet prompted a whole host of responses on the social media site, a number of whom agreed during the premiere that Hudson might not be the best fit for the NBC singing series.

 “I agree.
 Extremely annoying,” one The Voice viewer replied of the singer and actress. “…It’s the first night and she is just taking over.
 Annoying,” another added.